- about us

 In recent years, the firm has widened its scope of activities to reflect the changing needs of beneficiaries and funding agencies as well as new opportunities and threats.
 We are active in a range of economic development and environmental programmes.
 A number of our assignments are in countries recovering from conflicts or natural disasters.

 We estimate that we have completed over 700 projects on all continents - involving almost 150 countries.
 We operate in several languages and employ some four hundred people on our assignments at any one time.
 Our head office is in Trowbridge, Wiltshire, UK.
-We have two sister companies in Ireland - TDI Group Ltd. and TMS International Ltd.

 We are an active member of our industry association, British Expertise, and a regular winner of their annual awards.